-Have you seen those amazing starry skies and Milky Way photographs from professional photographers and wondered how to do this yourself but never tried it because you thought you did not have the proper equipment?
+Have you seen those amazing starry sky and Milky Way photographs from professional photographers and wondered how to create similar results?
+Have you never tried because you thought you didn’t have the proper equipment?

 To get started, you need to have following points in mind:

 - You must shoot in a place away from the city lights.
 The less light pollution you have, the more chance you’ll have of getting clear stars.